Glossary of financial aid termsABCDEFG H I J K LMNOP Q RSTUV W X Y Z

-The academic year for which financial aid is requested (or received).
+The academic year for which financial aid is used to fund a student’s education.

 A legal action in which a person who is unable to meet the financial obligations is declared bankrupt by a decree of the court under the Federal Bankruptcy Law.
 Federal student loans, however, cannot normally be discharged through bankruptcy.

 A financial plan that helps you track your money, make informed spending decisions, and plan for your financial goals.